kaythinks/kayphpframework/README.md

 # KayPHP Framework

-A light weight PHP Framework that get's the Job done.
+A light weight PHP MVC Framework that get's the Job done.

 # Installation